Attribute Based Interpretable Evaluation Metrics for Generative Models: Experiments

+This aligns with the hypothesis by \citet{khrulkov2022understanding} suggesting that DMs learn the Monge optimal transport map, the shortest trajectory, from Gaussian noise distribution to image distribution regardless of training data.
+This implies that when the initial latent noise $x_T$ is determined, the image color is also roughly determined because the diffused trajectory tends to align with the optimal transport map.

-In addition, we find phenomenons such as iDDPM demonstrate notable scores, with the attribute \texttt{arched eyebrows} showing scores over two times higher than GANs in SaD, and attributes related to \texttt{makeup} consistently receive high scores across all StyleGAN 1, 2, and 3 models in PaD.
+In addition, iDDPM shows notable scores, with the attribute \texttt{arched eyebrows} showing scores over two times higher than GANs in SaD, and attributes related to \texttt{makeup} consistently receive high scores across all StyleGAN 1, 2, and 3 models in PaD.
 Investigating how the generation process of GANs or DMs affects attributes such as attributes would be an intriguing avenue for future research.
 See Appendix \ref{sec:appen_analysis} for details.